What the best wine opener does

 Do you host lots of parties?
 If you need to open multiple bottles consecutively, an electric wine opener could save you time.
 Another option would be an easy-to-use tabletop wine bottle opener.
 This kind of opener can also be a great conversation piece, though you'll need the space for it.
 They're also pricey, starting around $75.

 Are you inclined to buy a pump-style wine opener?
 If so, think twice.
 A stuck cork can blow out suddenly, pushing the device into your face.

 Do you need to save space?
 When space is scarce, a waiter-style corkscrew is your best bet -- most can fit in the palm of your hand.
 Lever-style corkscrews may be easy on the muscles, but some can be bulky, taking up a lot of drawer space.
 Electric wine openers are typically designed to sit out in your kitchen, eating up valuable counter space.

 Will you take your wine opener on the road?
-Small enough to fit in a pocket, waiter-style corkscrews are among the most portable.
+Small enough to fit in a pocket or purse, waiter-style corkscrews are among the most portable.

 How old is your wine collection?
 If you'll be opening a lot of bottles with old corks that are in danger of crumbling, experts recommend using either a two-pronged cork puller (sometimes called an "ah-so" wine opener) or a waiter-style corkscrew.
 Other types of wine bottle openers may not give you the control you need to gingerly remove an older cork.